DigitalBiomarkerDiscoveryPipeline/Case_Studies/Case-Studies/Case-Study-Stress/README.md

 ### Dataset
 We will be using the Wearable Stress and Affect Dataset (WESAD).
 It is available on the UCI Machine Learning data repository ([Link](https://archive.ics.uci.edu/ml/datasets/WESAD+%28Wearable+Stress+and+Affect+Detection%29)).
 We recommend that you read and cite the data release paper, available [here](https://dl.acm.org/doi/10.1145/3242969.3242985).

+### Steps for Digital Biomarker Discovery
+1. Watch the lectures above either before you get started or while you are working through the data.
+They cover a lot of pitfalls that may be useful!
+2. Download the dataset and get comfortable with the file system.
+Read the README of the dataset, since it contains valuable information
+3. Pre-process the data.
+There are a few options for you.
+If you want to use the pickle file structure, we have a mini-tutorial on dealing with pickle data in Python (see Resources, below).
+If you want to use the wrist-worn wearable sensor only, we provide pre-processing of the wearable used in the dataset (Empatica E4) in both Python and R.
+4. Exploratory Data Analysis.
+Here is where you want to dive into your data and examine all of the information.
+5. Feature Engineering.
+Dive into the domain- we recommend reading the "Other Recommended Resources" below if you are unfamiliar with the physiology of stress.
+Remember, you want to engineer features that are predictive of stress.
+We provide the Heart-Rate-Variability module to get you started!
+The wearablecompute package is coming soon!
+6. Develop Predictive Models.
+We encourage your creativity here.
+We provide some resources for ML and highly recommend trying multiple methods and adapting our code in new, exciting ways.
+7. Explore your models! *coming soon*
+8. If you created anything that doesn't currently exist in the DBDP (i.e. new exploratory data methods, *******************

 ### Recommended DBDP Resources